 3. Making It Fit

-Can I alter my groundsheet?
+Can I Alter my Groundsheet?

 We recommend against altering the size of the groundsheet.
-You’ll risk cutting it crooked, lose valuable coverage for other uses, and remove the reinforced edging which will cause fraying.
+You’ll risk cutting it crooked, lose valuable coverage for other uses, and remove the reinforced edging (which will cause fraying).

-Rather, we’d encourage you to fold the excess underneath the tent or allow the excess tarp to exceed your tent and peg through the groundsheet.
+Rather, we’d encourage you to fold the excess underneath the tent, or allow the excess tarp to exceed your tent and peg through the groundsheet.

-Pegging through the groundsheet is a common alteration, but to ensure you get it right, here are our tips.
+Pegging through the groundsheet is a common alteration – but to ensure you get it right, here are our tips:

 Consider the position of your tent, make the hole, and then reinforce it to prevent fraying.
 Image: Ben Trewren

-- From there, look to peg out the tent as you normally would, but on this occasion penetrating through the groundsheet.
+- From there, look to peg out the tent as you normally would – but on this occasion, penetrating through the groundsheet.

-- The important thing is you may need to reinforce each hole with tape or brass eyelets to stop it from fraying or continuing to rip.
+- Important: you may need to reinforce each hole with tape or brass eyelets to stop it from fraying or continuing to rip.
 You can do this by using a heavy-duty tape, an adhesive glue, or stitching strong thread around each hole.

-- It’s also worth noting on your groundsheet where the front/rear is so that your tent and holes align next time.
+- It’s also worth noting on your groundsheet where the front/rear is, so that your tent and holes align next time.